nkorsakov-tw/qa.md/test-plan.md

 #### Payments

 - Open the Payments Report.
-- Check the values.
+- Verify the values.
-- Switch between different timeframes and observe how the data changes.
+- Switch between different timeframes and observe any changes in the data.
-- Create new orders and trace how the data changes.
+- Create new orders and track how the data updates.
-- Export this report and open this in different formats such as PDF.
+- Export the report and open it in various formats, such as PDF.
-- Verify that the exported report matches with the report displayed in the Back Office.
+- Confirm that the exported report matches the one displayed in the Back Office.

 #### Financial

-- Open the Financil Report
+- Open the Financial Report.
-- Check the values.
+- Verify the values.
-- Switch between different timeframes and observe how the data changes.
+- Switch between different timeframes and observe any changes in the data.
-- Create new orders and trace how the data changes.
+- Create new orders and track how the data updates.
-- Export this report and open this in different formats such as PDF.
+- Export the report and open it in various formats, such as PDF.
-- Verify that the exported report matches with the report displayed in the Back Office.
+- Confirm that the exported report matches the one displayed in the Back Office.

 #### Discounts

 - Open the Discounts Report.
-- Check the values.
+- Verify the values.
-- Check the empty fields if you see them, it can be an error.
+- Inspect any empty fields; these could indicate an error.
-- Switch between timeframes and observe the changes.
+- Switch between timeframes and observe any changes.
-- Create new orders and trace how the data changes.
+- Create new orders and track how the data updates.
-- Export this report and open this in different formats such as PDF.
+- Export the report and open it in various formats, such as PDF.
-- Verify that the exported report matches with the report displayed in the Back Office.
+- Confirm that the exported report matches the one displayed in the Back Office.

-### POS Action sets
+### POS Action Sets

-- Navigate to POS Actions sets.
+- Navigate to POS Action Sets.
-- Modify the actual Action sets (add, remove, replace etc.)
+- Modify the existing Action Sets (add, remove, replace, etc.).
-- Check the sequence and correctness of Action sets in the POS.
+- Verify the sequence and accuracy of the Action Sets in the POS.

-### Company settings
+### Company Settings

 - Verify that the user can modify any information EXCEPT the 'VAT number'.

-### Restaurant settings
+### Restaurant Settings

 - Navigate to Restaurant Settings.
 - Set the start time.
-- Open POS.
+- Open the POS.
 - Generate an X Report.
-- Verify that the time on the X Report matches the time set in the Back Office.
+- Confirm that the time on the X Report aligns with the time set in the Back Office.
 - Configure the log-off settings.
-- Open POS.
-- Verify that the log-off feature works as expected.
+- Open the POS and verify that the log-off feature operates as expected.
-- (???)
-- Turn on/off the availability of courses.
+- Toggle the availability of courses on/off.
-- Verify that courses appear/disappear from the sections within the Back Office.
+- Confirm that courses appear or disappear from the sections in the Back Office.
-- Open POS.
-- Check that course buttons appear/disappear as expected.
+- Open the POS and verify that the course buttons appear or disappear as configured.

 ### unTill Payments

-- Click 'Request access to unTill Payments' and verify that the request is sent.
-If you have an access to the Reseller Portal check that the email with this request should be received by the Reseller.
+- Click 'Request access to unTill Payments' and verify the request is sent.
+If you have access to the Reseller Portal, ensure the email request is received by the Reseller.
-- Configure unTill Payments using UP Credentials from the Payments Portal to make sure it works as expected.
+- Configure unTill Payments using UP Credentials from the Payments Portal to ensure it functions as expected.

 ### POS Users

 - Click 'Add new user'.
-- Leave some 'General' information fields blank and try to proceed.
+- Leave some 'General' information fields blank and attempt to proceed.
 The system should prevent you from doing so.
-- Tick the checkbox 'Allow void' and 'Allow transfer'.
+- Tick the checkboxes for 'Allow void' and 'Allow transfer'.
-- Verify that the 'Allow void' and 'Allow transfer' settings are functional within the POS.
+- Verify that the 'Allow void' and 'Allow transfer' settings work in the POS.
-- Set the user's language.
-- Verify the language in the POS.
+- Set the user's language and verify it in the POS.
-- Enter the additional information.
-- Click 'Save'.
-- Edit an existing POS User.
-- Verify that everything works as expected, consistent with the previous steps.
+- Edit an existing POS User and verify functionality, consistent with previous steps.
-- Open POS, verify that newly created POS User can enter to the application.
+- Open the POS and verify that the newly created POS User can access the application.

 ### Need Help?

-- Verify that all links to the Documentation pages are available.
+- Ensure all links to Documentation pages are functional.
-- Verify that the link to the website of unTill (untill.com).
+- Verify the link to unTill's website (untill.com) is functional.

 ### Logout

-- Verify that the user can perform the logout and sign in.
+- Verify the user can log out and sign back in.

-### My profile
+### My Profile

-- Verify that the changing the personal information about Location Owner is prohibited.
+- Verify that changing personal information about the Location Owner is prohibited.
-- Verify the capability to change the password.
+- Test the ability to change the password.
-- Click 'Add new location' and go through the entire process of the arranging the subscription.
+- Click 'Add new location' and complete the entire subscription arrangement process.
-- Check the dates for next payments.
+- Check the dates for the next payments.
 - Verify the ability to renew the subscription.
-- Verify the price when rise up the quantity of screens.
+- Confirm the price changes when increasing the number of screens.
 - Verify the ability to cancel an existing subscription.

 ### Languages

-- Switch between several languages and check that the translations are displayed.
+- Switch between multiple languages and verify that translations are displayed correctly.

-### Switch between locations
+### Switch Between Locations

-- Create several locations within the one account and switch between them.
+- Create multiple locations within a single account and switch between them.
-- Verify that there are no strange artefacts, that the locations cannot influence on each other.
+- Verify that no strange artifacts appear and that locations do not influence each other.

 ## Test cases (POS)

 ### Ordering process

-- Open POS application.
+- Open the POS application.
-- Connect your tablet with the location.
-Check that the connection works as expected.
+- Connect your tablet to the location.
+Ensure the connection works as expected.
-- Enter the personal password for specific POS User.
-Verify its uniqueness and the capability to enter the POS using these credentials.
+- Enter a unique personal password for a specific POS User.
+Verify that you can access the POS using these credentials.
+Verify its uniqueness.
-- At first try to place an order in the POS.
+- Attempt to place a basic order in the POS.
-- Make a more complex order using optional and mandatory modifiers, repeated articles etc.
+- Place a more complex order involving optional and mandatory modifiers, repeated articles, etc.
-- Order an article:
+- To order an article:
-    + Click 'Repeat' and verify that the article was duplicated.
+    + Click 'Repeat' and ensure the article is duplicated.
-    + Click 'Void' and verify that the article was removed from the order list.
+    + Click 'Void' and ensure the article is removed from the order list.
-    + Click 'Undo' option and verify that the last action was unrolled.
+    + Click 'Undo' and confirm that the last action is reversed.
-    + Click 'Message' and ensure that the user is able to add an article message to the article.
+    + Click 'Message' and verify you can add a message to the article.
-    + Click 'Change course' and verify that the course can be changed if you have several courses and one course is assigned to this specific item.
+    + Click 'Change course' and ensure the course can be changed if the item is assigned to one specific course.
-- Order an article with a modifier (optional and mandatory; paid and free).
+- To order an article with modifiers (optional and mandatory; paid and free):
-    + Click 'Free addon' and verify that the button works.
+    + Click 'Free addon' and ensure it functions properly.
-    + Click 'Paid addon' and verify that the button works.
+    + Click 'Paid addon' and ensure it functions properly.
-    + Click 'Optional modifier' and verify that all optional modifiers appeared in the designated column.
+    + Click 'Optional modifier' and verify all optional modifiers appear in the designated column.
-    + Verify that the mandatory modifiers are inevitable to order and if you have several mandatory modifiers the corresponding pop-up appears.
+    + Confirm that mandatory modifiers are required to proceed with the order.
+If multiple mandatory modifiers exist, a corresponding pop-up should appear.
-- Use a void button after the first confirming of the order.
+- Use the 'Void' button after confirming the order for the first time.
-- Try to search a specific article in the search line.
+- Search for a specific article using the search bar.
-- Order article - click on the '-' and '+' buttons.
-Check that it works.
+- To order an article:
+    + Click the '-' and '+' buttons and verify they function correctly.
-- Order article - click on the button with 'trash' sign.
-Check that the article was deleted.
+    + Click the 'trash' icon and ensure the article is deleted.
-- Enter the quantity on the calculation bar and click on the article - exactly the indicated quantity of the article must be added to an order.
-Check it.
+- Enter a quantity in the calculation bar and click the article.
+Verify the specified quantity is added to the order.
-- Verify that the 'Cancel' button works and you are able to exit an order list.
+- Verify the 'Cancel' button functions correctly and allows you to exit the order list.
-- Switch to 'Table info' and verify that the display name of the waiter, article course, current course, and table number are correct.
+- Switch to 'Table info' and confirm that the waiter's display name, article course, current course, and table number are all correct.

 ### Actions

-- Click on the 'Fire next course' button and verify that the current ciurse was changed on this table.
+- Click on the 'Fire next course' button and verify that the current course has changed for this table.
-- Open 'Table colour legend' and compare the colours in the space with colours presented in the legend.
-Make sure that they are matched.
+- Open the 'Table color legend' and compare the colours in the space to those presented in the legend.
+Ensure they match.
 - Click 'Transfer table'.
-    + Transfer whole bill.
+    + Transfer the whole bill.
     + Transfer by item.
-    + Verify that button 'Undo' works as expected.
+    + Verify that the 'Undo' button functions as expected.
-- Configure the list by item to transfer and then cancel it using the red button.
+- Configure the list of items to transfer and then cancel it using the red button.
-- Order some articles and click 'Checkout' and then add tips to this order.
+- Order some articles, click 'Checkout,' and add tips to this order.
 - Click 'Reset tips' and check that this button works as expected.
-- Tips that were set by user should disappear from the order when you opt to make a split.
-Check that it works like this.
+- Tips that were set by the user should disappear from the order when you opt to split it.
+Verify this functionality.
-- Order some articles and make a split.
+- Order some articles and initiate a split.
-    + Make a split in equal parts.
+    + Split the bill into equal parts.
-    + Enter the quantity of parts.
+    + Enter the number of parts.
-    + Enter the fractional quantity of parts and verify that the system prevents such kind of actions.
+    + Enter a fractional number of parts and verify that the system prevents such actions.
-    + Check the values after the splitting.
+    + Check the values after splitting.
     + Pay the bills in turn.
-    + Verify that after the each acceptance of the payment - the bill ticket is issued.
+    + Verify that after each payment is accepted, a bill ticket is issued.
-    + Check the ability to add tips for each separate bill.
+    + Test the ability to add tips to each separate bill.
-    + Click 'Reset tips' and verify that you are able to reset tips in the separate bill.
+    + Click 'Reset tips' and verify that you can reset tips on a separate bill.
-    + Make a split by item.
+    + Split by item.
-    + Verify that you are able to complect the bills by tapping on the articles.
+    + Confirm that you can combine the bills by selecting the articles.
-    + Verify that you are able to split repeated articles by using the calculation bar.
-For information on how you can do so, [refer to this page](https://help.air.untill.com/features/pos/split-the-order).
+    + Verify that you can split repeated articles using the calculation bar.
+For information on how to do so, [refer to this page](https://help.air.untill.com/features/pos/split-the-order).
-    + Configure the conditions of splitting and then tap on the 'Reverse split' button.
-Check that pop-up with the quantity of parts appears and the splitting conditions are changed accordingly.
+    + Configure the splitting conditions and then click on the 'Reverse split' button.
+Verify that a pop-up with the number of parts appears and the splitting conditions are updated accordingly.

-    +
+### Reports

+- In the POS, navigate to 'Reports' section.
+- Click 'Z Report', verify that the date 'From' is set automatically and equals the time of the last Z report.
+- Try to set the date and time 'Till' of the day that is just coming up.
+The system should prevent such actions.
+-